dedoussis/asynction/README.md

   version: 1.0.0
   description: This service is in charge of processing user accounts

+servers:
+  production:
+    url: my-company.com/api/socket.io  # Customizes the `path` kwarg that is fed into the `SocketIO` constructor
+    protocol: wss

 channels:
   /user:  # A channel is essentially a SocketIO namespace
     publish: